-Terms offered: Fall 2018, Spring 2018, Fall 2017

-Group studies developed to meet specific needs of students.

-Special Group Study: Read More [+]
+Terms offered: Fall 2020, Spring 2020, Spring 2019 Group studies developed to meet specific needs of students.
+Special Group Study: Read More [+] Rules & Requirements

-Credit Restrictions: Enrollment is restricted; see the Introduction to week

-Courses and Curricula section of this catalog.
+Credit Restrictions: Enrollment is restricted; see the Introduction to Courses and Curricula section of this catalog.

-Fall and/or spring: 15 weeks - 1-3 hours of directed group study per exam not required.
+Fall and/or spring: 15 weeks - 1-3 hours of directed group study per week

 Grading/Final exam status: Offered for pass/not pass grade only.
-Final
+Final exam not required.